 Polypharmacy is an increasingly prevalent issue among older adults, driven by the growing burden of chronic diseases and aging populations worldwide.
 Although there is no universally accepted definition, it is commonly described as the use of five or more medications.
 Recent studies highlight that the prevalence of polypharmacy continues to rise, particularly in European populations, reflecting complex healthcare needs.
 The variability in definitions and measurement approaches further complicates its assessment, but its widespread occurrence underscores its significance as a major public health concern.
 Evidence from these studies consistently shows that polypharmacy is associated with a range of adverse outcomes, including increased risk of drug–drug interactions, hospitalizations, frailty, functional decline, and mortality.
 The cumulative burden of multiple medications can negatively impact the quality of life in older adults.
 These findings emphasize the need for regular medication review, rational prescribing practices, and the use of appropriate screening tools to reduce potentially inappropriate medications and improve overall therapeutic outcomes in the geriatric population.[18,19,20]

-While the use of multiple medications may be clinically necessary, it significantly increases the risk of adverse drug reactions, drug–drug interactions, medication non-adherence, and prescribing cascades. polypharmacy is closely associated with the increased use of potentially inappropriate medications, leading to poorer clinical outcomes such as falls, cognitive decline, hospitalization, and reduced quality of life.
+While the use of multiple medications may be clinically necessary, it significantly increases the risk of adverse drug reactions, drug–drug interactions, medication non-adherence, and prescribing cascades.
+Polypharmacy is closely associated with the increased use of potentially inappropriate medications, leading to poorer clinical outcomes such as falls, cognitive decline, hospitalization, and reduced quality of life.
 These findings highlight the importance of regular medication review, rational prescribing, and deprescribing strategies to ensure safe and effective pharmacotherapy in elderly patients.
 [3]

-Potentially inappropriate medications (PIMs) in the elderly refer to drugs in which the potential risks outweigh the expected clinical benefits, particularly when safer alternatives are available. inappropriate prescribing in elderly populations is associated with increased risks of adverse drug reactions, cognitive impairment, falls, hospitalization, and reduced quality of life.
+Potentially inappropriate medications (PIMs) in the elderly refer to drugs in which the potential risks outweigh the expected clinical benefits, particularly when safer alternatives are available.
+Inappropriate prescribing in elderly populations is associated with increased risks of adverse drug reactions, cognitive impairment, falls, hospitalization, and reduced quality of life.
 Therefore, regular medication review and deprescribing strategies are essential to minimize PIM use and improve therapeutic outcomes in the geriatric population.
 [3]

 The AGS Beers Criteria provides an evidence-based guideline for identifying potentially inappropriate medications (PIMs) in older adults to improve medication safety and clinical outcomes.
 The objective of this update is to assist healthcare professionals in optimizing pharmacotherapy by reducing the use of medications that pose a higher risk of adverse effects in the elderly population.
 The criteria were developed through a comprehensive literature review and a structured consensus process involving an expert panel using methods such as the Delphi technique to evaluate and update existing recommendations.